kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Basal cell adenoma
 	E. Canalicular adenoma

-#### Answer: ?
+#### Answer: C. Pleomorphic adenoma - ?

 ### Q3.78
-Three days after a fracture of the right femur and tibia, a patient on the orthopaedic ward was noticed to develop sudden onset of tachypnoea, dyspnoea and tachycardia, accompanied by progressive delirium and a diffuse petechial rash in non-dependent areas.
+Three days after a fracture of the right femur and tibia, a patient on the orthopaedic ward was noticed to develop sudden onset of _tachypnoea, dyspnoea and tachycardia_, accompanied by _progressive delirium_ and a _diffuse petechial rash_ in non-dependent areas.
 This clinical picture is suggestive of:

-    A. Pulmonary embolism
+    A. Pulmonary embolism (PE)
 	B. Fat embolism
-	C. Disseminated intravascular coagulation
+	C. Disseminated intravascular coagulation (DIC)
 	D. Air embolism
 	E. Systemic thromboembolism

-#### Answer: ?
+#### Answer: A. Pulmonary embolism (PE) - ?

 ### Q3.79
 Mast cells have cytoplasmic membrane-bound granules that contain a variety of biologically active mediators.
-Which of the following is a mediator contained within mast-cell granules?
+Which of the following is a _mediator_ contained within _mast-cell granules_?

 	A. Chondroitin sulphate
 	B. Leukotriene C4 (LTC4)